 Functional Voice Training

 We spend a great deal of time working through the tenor first passaggio.
 (D# through F# or so) He is developing a new way to move through this transition point, which involves registration isolation, registration blending, and vowel work on traditional vocalise.
+The three teachers that I learned the most from for working through the tenor passaggio are James McDonald, Richard Miller, Elizabeth Daniels, Jeanie Lovetri and confirmed by the writings of David Jones.

 We also work on not over-opening the mouth while developing ease in his temporalis and masseter muscles. (the mouth is a primary resonating cavity for registration used in classical singing, and if it is to far open in the middle, vocal focus is lost.)
 This is a tenor’s mid range, and volumes have been written about negotiating this passage.
 Often high notes are not an issue.
 But the quality of the top and longevity in singing are dependent on the way this area is sung, for both classical and pop singers.

-You can not hurry real operatic development.
+You absolutely can not hurry a voice towards real operatic development.

 If you found value in the post, please like, comment, share or subscribe!
 Thank you for taking the time to read this blog!